McB-Glz/JS-Test/README.md

 4. Write a function that combines two arrays by alternatingly taking their elements in, e.g. [x,y,z], [10,20,30] prints [x,10,y,20,z,30] .

+5. Write a function that receives a matrix and returns its transposed one.